nmarian85/cloudera.cloud/README.md

 TODO: add example

 ## Enabling the CDW service
-- For enabling the CDW service we are going to use the following procedure.
+For enabling the CDW service we are going to use the following procedure. **This is only needed when enabling the CDW service; for installing the virtual warehouses you will use the steps in the "Install CDW Virtual Warehouse" section**.
-- **This is only needed when enabling the CDW service**; for installing the virtual warehouses you will use the steps in the "Install CDW Virtual Warehouse" section.
+- Please make sure that you have followed the previous steps for creating a CDP environment and a datalake for it.
 - This procedure is based on the official Cloudera one here: https://docs.cloudera.com/data-warehouse/cloud/aws-environments/topics/dw-aws-reduced-perms-mode-activating-environments.html

 - Please be aware that there is only one CDW service you can deploy per CDP environment.
 Please check that there is no CDW instance already running in your env in the CDP MC.
 If that is the case, please follow the steps in the "Disabling the CDW service" chapter below.